The Effects of Data Quality on Machine Learning Performance on Tabular Data

+The observed trends are mostly similar when adding only one new representation during pollution, as shown in Figure~\ref{fig:regression-results-all-ConsistentRepresentation}, where the quality increases again after polluting~$50\%$ of samples.
+In Scenario~3, the algorithm performances using \textsf{Houses} rise for this increasing quality, which is expected, as the single new representation becomes the majority in both the training and test set. }

-\stitle{Completeness.} Reducing completeness of a dataset leads to a heavy performance degradation on all algorithms in all scenarios, as shown \PaperShort{representatively in Figure~\ref{fig:regression-results-all-house} for \textsf{Houses}}\PaperLong{in Figure~\ref{fig:regression-results-all-completeness}}.
-The RF performance decreases the slowest\PaperLong{, especially much slower than DT in most cases}.
-Next comes RR, being an ensemble method makes it more robust against missing values.\PaperLong{\ LR and RR show similar behavior, with RR performing better or similar than LR.
-The performance of MLP is mostly between that of LR/RR and DT.} For all datasets, the strongest decrease happens in Scenario~2 \PaperShort{(Figure~\ref{fig:regression-results-all-completeness-2-houses})}\PaperLong{(second row in Figure~\ref{fig:regression-results-all-completeness}), where the missing values only appear in the test set, not in the training set}.
-LR and RR are the most affected algorithms: the linear relation learned by those algorithms is easier to confuse with the newly inserted placeholders outside the features' domain.\PaperLong{\ The value that is chosen as placeholder could also have an effect, e.g., whether choosing $-1$ or $-1000$.
-Different placeholders could lead to a different behavior, which could also hold for the other scenarios and algorithms too.}
+\stitle{Completeness} Reducing completeness of a dataset leads to a heavy performance degradation on all algorithms in all scenarios, as shown\PaperShort{representatively in Figure~\ref{fig:regression-results-all-house} for \textsf{Houses}}\PaperLong{in Figure~\ref{fig:regression-results-all-completeness}}.
+The RF and GB performance generally decreases the slowest\PaperLong{, especially much slower than DT in most cases}.
+These are ensemble methods, which makes them more robust against missing values.
+Considering Scenarios~1 and~3, TN shows the most robust performance using the \textsf{COVID} data~(see Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-1-covid} and ~\ref{fig:regression-results-all-ConsistentRepresentationk5-3-covid}).\PaperLong{LR and RR show similar behavior, with RR performing better or similar than LR.
+The performance of the MLP variants is mostly between that of LR/RR and DT.}

+For all datasets, the strongest decrease happens in Scenario~2~\PaperShort{(see Figure~\ref{fig:regression-results-all-completeness-2-houses})}\PaperLong{(second row in Figure~\ref{fig:regression-results-all-completeness}), where the missing values only appear in the test set, not in the training set}.
+LR and RR are the most affected algorithms: the linear relation learned by those algorithms is easier to confuse with the newly inserted placeholders outside the features' domain.\PaperLong{The value chosen as placeholder could also have an effect,~e.g., whether choosing~$-1$ or~$-1000$.
+Different placeholders could lead to a different behavior, which could also hold for the other scenarios and algorithms.}